Eco-Friendly Trash Bags: What To Know and What To Buy

 TUV Austria is a European equivalent of BPI.
 They have several green certifications related to a product’s ability to be composted including OK Compost Industrial and OK Compost Home.
 The OK Compost Industrial mark is equivalent to the BPI certification above, such that it confirms a product will decompose properly in an industrial facility.

 OK Compost Home, however, offers validation that a product will also break down in a home composting system.
-They consider the lower temperatures and less than ideal conditions in most garden compost heaps and conclude accordingly.
+They consider the lower temperatures and less-than-ideal conditions in most garden compost heaps and conclude accordingly.

 Each of these certifications helps to validate that an eco-friendly trash bag truly meets the requirements to decompose under the right conditions and can be helpful when comparing brands when you’re in the market for compostable trash bags.